Get Schooled

 How to Apply to Community College

-There are so many great benefits of attending community college - like smaller class sizes, lower tuition costs, the ability to receive a degree in only two years - and more!
-Once you decide that attending community college is right for you, it's time to get your application information together.
-Here's what you need to know about enrolling in a community college!
+There are many benefits of attending community college, such as small class sizes, low tuition costs, and the ability to receive a degree in two years.
+Once you decide that attending community college is right for you, it's time to work on your application.
+We share tips on how to apply to community college!

 (Lee este artículo en español aquí!)